RubyRondina/Foreign-Aid/README.md

 <p align="center"><img width="750" height="" src="https://github.com/RubyRondina/Foreign-Aid/blob/main/Visuals/CanadaDonation.png"></p>

 Canada is part of the DAC member of countries.
 DAC stands for Development Assistance Committee.
-Our biggest yearly donation in the new millennium has been to Haiti during the 2010 earthquake.
+Our biggest donation in one year has been to Haiti during the 2010 earthquake.

 ![CanadaTopFlows](https://github.com/RubyRondina/Foreign-Aid/blob/main/Visuals/CanadaTopFlows.png)